-The lawsuit by Nick Sandmann against the Washington Post for its dishonest coverage falsely accusing a 15 year old boy of harassing a Vietnam veteran Nathan Philips (discovered to be “stolen valor”) will go forward, a judge had rules.
+The lawsuit by Nick Sandmann against the Washington Post for its dishonest coverage falsely accusing a 16 year old boy of harassing Vietnam veteran Nathan Philips (discovered to be “stolen valor”) will go forward, a judge had ruled.
 This is a huge deal because it shows the trend of defamation law is moving in favor of those wrongfully accused by the media.
 (CNN will also have to answer for its fake news.)

 The gist of the story vs. the specific assertions.

 In defamation law, courts usually look to the overall “gist” or “feel” of a story to determine whether it is defamatory.
 In lawyer terms, this is known as the substantial-truth doctrine.
 This is a high hurdle for most plaintiffs to jump.